Mpv (media player): History

 mpv was forked by Vincent Lang, also known as wm4, in 2012 from mplayer2, which was forked in 2010 from MPlayer.
 The motive for the fork was to encourage developer activity by removing unmaintainable code and dropping support for very old systems.
 As a result, the project had a large influx of contributions.

-Since June 2015, the project's source code is in the process of being relicensed from GNU General Public License version 2 (GPLv2) or later to GNU Lesser General Public License version 2.1 (LGPLv2.1) or later to allow using mpv as a library in more applications.
+Since June 2015, the project's source code is being relicensed from GNU General Public License version 2 or later (GPLv2+) to GNU Lesser General Public License version 2.1 or later (LGPLv2.1+) to allow using mpv as a library in more applications.

 Changes from MPlayer

-mpv has had several notable changes since it was forked from MPlayer; the most user-visible being the addition of an on-screen-controller (OSC) minimal GUI integrated with mpv to offer basic mouse-controllability.
+mpv has had several notable changes since it was forked from MPlayer; the most obvious at first glance is the addition of a minimal on-screen controller (OSC) to offer basic mouse interactions.
 This was intended to make interaction easier for new users and to enable precise and direct seeking.